Aaron Rodgers: Touchdown celebration

 Since becoming a starter in 2008, Rodgers has become known for his unique touchdown celebration, which he and his teammates have dubbed the "Championship Belt."
 After a scoring play, Rodgers celebrates by making a motion as if he is putting an invisible championship belt on around his waist.
 Teammate Greg Jennings said of the celebration: "It's just something fun that he does.
 We get excited when we see it cause we know that he's made a play or we've made a play as offense."
-The gesture drew the praise of World Wrestling Entertainment wrestler Triple H and has become common for Green Bay fans to mimic during games.
-He has also celebrated by doing the shoryuken.
+The gesture drew the praise of WWE wrestler Triple H and has become common for Green Bay fans to mimic during games.
+He has also celebrated by doing the shoryuken, a jumping uppercut move from the Street Fighter series.